 If persistent fatigue or brain fog is getting in the way of your performance, you might wonder if low testosterone is the culprit.
 While it’s a common concern, testosterone replacement therapy (TRT) isn’t a quick fix for everyone.
 Candidacy depends on more than just symptoms—it requires a careful look at your specific health profile, from comprehensive lab work to your personal health history.
 A proper diagnosis is the essential first step before considering any treatment.

-Common Signs of Low Testosterone
+Recognizing the Signs of Low Testosterone

 It’s easy to dismiss constant tiredness or trouble concentrating as side effects of a demanding career, but they can also be signs of low testosterone.
 You might notice a drop in motivation, a persistent low mood, or difficulty maintaining muscle mass.
 Other common indicators include low libido, unexplained weight gain, and mental fogginess that clouds your focus.
 Since these symptoms overlap with stress, they often go unaddressed.
 It’s also not just an issue for older men; many men may experience low testosterone levels by their early 30s, making it important to investigate rather than ignore.